The only way to learn how to butcher a deer is to do it!

 They will give every detail you need for deboning, removing the front shoulders and brisket to how to butcher a deer hind quarter.
 Seriously, you need to tap into this vast vault of knowledge.

 While it is true that the men and women in these videos usually make things look a lot easier than they are, watching them will give you a better idea of what to do than a book or magazine article will.
-The best videos, like this popular one aboe from the "Bearded Butchers," goes over what each of the cuts of meat is best for and how to slice each piece of meat for maximum yield.
+The best videos, like this popular one above from the "Bearded Butchers," goes over what each of the cuts of meat is best for and how to slice each piece of meat for maximum yield.

 Don't be afraid to make mistakes